isomerpages/moe-bendemeersec/_student-development/Student Leadership.md

 </p>
 <p>The value of care and establishing strong relationships are key to student
 leadership development.
-Student leaders will be mentored by their significant adults e.g., Form Teachers, Alumni, CCA Coaches/Instructors them through guided reflections so that they can maximize their learning experiences.
-Conversely, student leaders will be urged to invest in quality relationships
-- build their teams and mentor their juniors and allow others to build them up as well.</p>
+Student leaders will be mentored by their significant adults e.g., Form Teachers, Alumni, CCA Coaches/Instructors.
+They will mentor them through guided reflections so that they can maximize their learning experiences.
+Conversely, student leaders will be urged to invest in quality relationships - build their teams and mentor their juniors and allow others to build them up as well.</p>
 <p><strong>Serve</strong>
 </p>
 <p>Student leaders will delve deep and evaluate their commitments.
 They prioritise